 The chart below gives a good visual representation of how ad spending changes from Q4 to Q1:

-The good news is that ad spending generally increases as the year goes on, and you can check out some typical RPM trends throughout the year right here.
+The good news is that ad spending generally increases as the year goes on.
+You can check out typical RPM trends throughout the year right here.